GoogleCloudPlatform/reliable-app-platforms/README.md

    > This step can take 20-30 minutes to complete.

-### Deploy the platform infrastructure.
-To deploy the platform infrastructure, you change some of the default values for the infrastructure deployment to suit the needs of your environment.
-1. infra/terraform/vpc/variables.tf:
-   1. The variable "fleets" defines the GKE subnet locations, name-prefixes, subnet cidrs.
-These values can be changed to suit your needs.
-The 6 GKE workload clusters will later be deployed in this vpc using the subnets created by this module.
-   1. The variable "gke_config" defines the GKE subnet locations, name, subnet cidrs for the config clusters.
-These values can be changed to suit your needs.
-The GKE config cluster will later be deployed in this vpc using the subnets created by this module.

-1. infra/terraform/gke/variables.tf:
-   1. The variable *kubernetes_version* is fixed at *1.28.5-gke.1217000*.
-This is the version that the repo is tested at.
-You can change this hard-coded version, but do not use *latest* as a value.
-This is because the clusters will be torn down and re-created by terraform if the *latest* version changes.

 ### Deploy an application to the platform
 This repo assumes that your application is made up of 1 or more services that may be owned by multiple teams.